richard-fisher/ramaze/README.md

 * [Website][website]

-When joining the IRC channel you don't have to be afraid to ask a question, just ask it and you'll get (hopefully) get the answer you're looking for.
+When joining the IRC channel you don't have to be afraid to ask a question, just ask it and (hopefully) you'll get the answer you're looking for.
 However, keep in mind that most of us are located in different timezones so it may sometimes take a while before you get a reply.

 ## Chapters